-- Mavlink Signing: Allows you to setup secure communications with the vehicle.
+Mavlink Signing: This allows you to setup secure communications with the vehicle.

-- Mavlink mirror: allows you to forward the MAVLink traffic to another network connected location for monitoring.
+Mavlink mirror: This allows you to forward the MAVLink traffic to another network-connected location for monitoring.
 Also see MAVProxy Forwarding for another method.

-- Moving Base: if NMEA GPS is attaced to PC, shows PCs location as moving on the map display
+Moving Base: if NMEA GPS is attached to PC, shows PCs location as moving on the map display

-- FFT: Plot an FFT from a log that has IMU batch sampling enabled.
-See Managing Gyro Noise with the Static Notch and Dynamic Harmonic Notch Filters for an example of its use.
+FFT: Plot an FFT from a log that has IMU batch sampling enabled.
+See Managing Gyro Noise with the Dynamic Harmonic Notch Filters for an example of its use.